2019 Limited Late Model Rules

 (9) Throttle Shaft: Shaft must remain standard and must not be thinned or cut in any manner.

-The GM part number 88958602 factory sealed circle track “602” crate engine is the only engine permitted.
-The motor may be purchased and delivered to one of our authorized SMS service centers, or you may purchase the engine through one of our authorized SMS service centers.
-This engine requires specific changes made to it to compete, and the work will be performed at the authorized SMS service center, then the engine will be resealed by SMS Officials.
+The GM part number 88958602 superseded by GM part number 19258602 factory sealed circle track “602” crate engine is the only engine permitted.
+The motor may be purchased and delivered to R.A.D.
+Auto Machine, or you may purchase the engine through R.A.D.
+Auto Machine.
+This engine requires specific changes made to it to compete, and the work will be performed at R.A.D.
+Auto Machine, then the engine will be resealed by SMS Officials.
 Any service work requiring the removal of any seal bolts must also be scheduled with, and approved by SMS Officials before the seal bolts are removed (see engine package “B” below).
 Tampering with seals will result in penalties and loss of eligibility of the engine to compete in the Limited Late Model division.
 All engines must be sealed and documented to compete at SMS.
 All of the parts specified and/or that come stock OEM on these engines must remain as delivered, with no modifications or alterations of any kind.
 Engines may not be disassembled without being in need of repair.
-A maximum overbore of .030” will be permitted.
-The maximum static compression ratio is 9.3 to 1.
-The required intake manifold is the GM P/N 12366573.
-Please call our authorized SMS service centers or email the SMS technical staff at email@example.com with any questions on these rules.
+A maximum overbore of .030″ will be permitted.
+The maximum static compression ratio is 9.5 to 1.
+Please call R.A.D Auto Machine or email the SMS technical staff at email@example.com with any questions on these rules.

 20F- 5-A CRATE ENGINE “A” REQUIREMENTS – Required internal changes to this factory sealed engine are: new valve springs, timing chain and gears.
-The required external changes are a new harmonic balancer and oil pan.
 The base price for this motor with the required changes is $5,800.
 The “A” package engine is factory standard bore.

 20F- 5-B CRATE ENGINE “B” REQUIREMENTS – Once you have disassembled the “A” engine package (for rebuild or repair), additional work is required to bring the engine up to the “B” specification.
 Please consult your authorized SMS service center for details and price (dependent on service required). .020” up to .030″ overbore is permitted for the “B” package.